 I remember a project I worked on during my internship—the Interminable War Timeline project—and I remember it well.
 "The U.S.—from its founding to the present—has engaged in perpetual, endless military adventures in pursuit of global hegemony," the project webpage explains.
 "Our 'Interminable War Timeline' project shows the history of U.S. military supremacy and its excesses, and the destruction it has caused at home and abroad.
 The timeline catalogs the long-term consequences that U.S. wars have caused."
 It continues: "Of its 245 years of existence, the U.S. has had 14 years of peace."

 This, then, made sense why Laos, per capita, remains the most heavily bombed country ever in human history.
 For nearly a decade in Laos, 600,000 bombing runs led by the U.S. air force dropped a ton of bombs per person—a planeload of bombs every eight minutes.
 How could a country so obsessed with violence, with its military supremacy, not inflict this amount of destruction unto a lesser, underdeveloped country?
+Why else would it shirk off any moral responsibility to end war and violent conflicts?
 What happened to Laos, the mass tragedy, was the logical conclusion to America's violence and its military supremacy.

 At the same time, I thought to myself, what a miracle it was that my parents and their parents survived.
 I have not yet returned to Laos—a country of tangled mountains, of the mighty Mekong; a country once so desperately impoverished, now one of Southeast Asia's fastest growing economies.
 Though we no longer have family there, and my dad is the only one who speaks the language, I hope to bring my mother back to visit her village, somewhere in the northern mountains of Xieng Khouang province.